 Our graduating teachers are highly sought after by schools on Prince Edward Island and across Canada—especially in rural schools, and across the Northern territories—as well as internationally.

-Students may complete specializations (focus areas) in International, Indigenous, Adult Education, or Early Learning by completing a six-week practicum in the specified area and one course beyond the 20 required for the BEd as outlined below:
+Students may complete specializations in International, Indigenous, or Adult Education by completing a six-week practicum in the specified area and one course beyond the 20 required for the BEd as outlined below:

 One of the following: